SoftwareAG/c8y-docs/content/thin-edge/thin-edge-architecture-bundle/faq.md

 In the past and even today, many clouds provide a library (SDK) to help you connect your code to the cloud.

-In thin-edge.io we decided not to follow this approach because:
+In thin-edge.io we decided not to follow this approach for the following reasons:
 * Libraries are programming language dependent.
   Therefore, developing a library for a number of programming languages excludes developers using other programming languages.
 Additionally the effort to support many libraries (C, C++, Rust, Python, etc) is extensive,